Detailed guides to painful problems, treatments & more

 Tags: vitamin D, nutrition, self-treatment, treatment

-Three articles on PainSci cite Bislev 2021: 1.
+Three pages on PainSci cite Bislev 2021: 1.
 Strength Training for Pain & Injury Rehab2.
 Vitamins, Minerals & Supplements for Pain & Healing3.
 Vitamin D for Pain

 original abstract Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.